 2. Does the program have adequate contract and adjunct faculty to support its needs?
 The department currently has 10 adjunct faculty.
 The Department currently has five contract faculty.
-Considering the growth of the department, the addition of classes/sections, and upcoming sabbaticals, instructional staffing is dangerously low.
+Considering the growth of the department, the addition of classes/sections, instructional staffing continues to be dangerously low.